Exercise a high degree of caution in PNG because of the high levels of serious crime.

 Seek permission before taking photographs of individuals and cultural sites (for example, spirit houses).

 Information for dual nationals

-PNG doesn't recognise dual nationality except for children under 18 years of age.
+In some circumstances, PNG recognises dual nationality.
 This may limit the ability of the Australian Government to provide consular assistance to Australian/Papua New Guinean dual nationals who are arrested or detained.

 Take out comprehensive

 travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 It is important to consider your physical and mental health before travelling overseas.
 Get vaccinated before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The

 World Health Organization (WHO) provides information for travellers and our